jimhigson/oboe.js/writing/main/2_Introduction.md

 usually a compromise between competing concerns in which it is not simultaneously possible to addresses all concerns satisfactorily.
-A good example might be a Twitter's pages listing a series of tweets where the interface designers adopted a currently trending pattern[^5], Infinite Scrolling.
+A good example might be a Twitter's pages listing a series of tweets where the interface designers adopted a currently trending pattern [@infinitescroll], Infinite Scrolling.
 Starting from an initial page showing some finite number of tweets, upon scrolling to the bottom the next batch is automatically requested.
 The new batch is fetched in a json format and, once loaded,